 Note: One course that focuses on both statistical and research methods in psychology may be used to fulfill both of the above course requirements.

-Preadmission courses completed at the undergraduate level must be grade C or better; B or better at the graduate level.
+Preadmission courses completed at the graduate level must be grade B or better.

 An admission representative will contact you via email or phone to assist you with the enrollment process, review your documentation, and to notify you when you have been admitted into the program and may register for courses.